 This year will underpin the present and future thinking practices of how Digital Media can be deployed across a wide remit of industry practices.
 Design Thinking and applied methodologies of processes and cycles are practically investigated through briefs.
 Introduction is given to encourage not just a consolidation of present practice, but also to encourage students to become confident in the future application of digital media across channels and platforms.
 Technical underpinning is provided throughout the year to encourage an understanding of core backend to frontend interactive content production.

-Digital Innovation and Technology
+Modules: Digital Innovation and Technologies